thangqd/HCMGIS/README.md

-# HCMGIS - Basemap, Geometry Processing and Field Calculation plugin for QGIS3
+# HCMGIS - Basemap, Vn-2000 Projections, Geometry Processing and Field Calculation plugin for QGIS3

 **HCMGIS** is a set of useful geometry processing and field calculation utilities: